Perturbative quasinormal mode frequencies: Introduction

 Perturbation theory is one of the most powerful tools in physics.
 We have a typical situation that a system cannot be solved analytically but its special limit can be.
 Perturbation around the special limit provides us a good approximation method and more importantly a clue to get global information on the total system by combining with the analytic continuation in complex analysis or asymptotic analysis.
 The application range of perturbation theory is extremely wide.
 It is important to clarify what we can learn about from perturbation theory.

 In this work, we propose a systematic way to compute high-order perturbative corrections to quasinormal mode (QNM) frequencies of black holes.
 QNMs are solutions to linearized field equations, which satisfy purely ingoing (outgoing) boundary conditions at the horizon (infinity), around a background black hole spacetime.
 It is known that QNMs are related to the late time behavior of the field dynamics around black holes~\cite{Nakamura:1987zz, Kokkotas:1999bd, Nollert:1999ji, berti2009, konoplya2011, Ferrari:2007dd, Leaver:1986gd, Andersson:1996cm, Andersson:1995zk, Nollert:1992ifk, Berti:2006wq}.
 In many cases, one can regard some parameters of black hole solutions as smooth deformation parameters of simpler black holes.
-We apply perturbation theory for such deformation parameters. \footnote{One should not confuse it with so-called black hole perturbation theory.
-We just treat deformation parameters of black holes as formal perturbation parameters.} Similar situations also happen if one considers possibilities of effective field theories or modified gravity theories beyond general relativity.
+We apply perturbation theory for such deformation parameters.
+Similar situations also happen if one considers possibilities of effective field theories or modified gravity theories beyond general relativity.
 Since such modification parameters are expected to be small, it is natural to expand physical quantities perturbatively.
 It is desirable to develop a general framework widely applicable for such cases.

 There are two obstacles to achieve it.
 One is that we cannot solve the QNM spectral problem analytically even in spherically symmetric black holes.
 Therefore we have only numerical or semi-analytic eigenvalues and eigenfunctions in this simplest case.
 The other point is more serious.
 In the QNM problem, a set of the eigenfunctions is not complete in the usual sense.
 This means that we cannot apply the well-known formula in quantum mechanics to the computation of perturbative corrections to the QNM spectrum.
 There is already an extended formula to compute perturbative corrections to QNM frequencies \cite{leung1997, leung1998, leung1999}.
 However it is not clear for us how to use this formulation for our interested examples systematically and practically.
 For this reason, we revisit the similar problem in this work, and propose another way to get high-order perturbative corrections to QNM frequencies.